arthuro555/pokemonlib/README.md

 ## Python Compatibility

-For the time being writing only python 3 is supported but python 2 support is planned.
+For now only python 3 is supported and python 2 support is not planned.
 Anyways, if you're still using python 2, you should upgrade!

 ## Helping or contributing to the project